- Aditi SarafAditi SarafUtrecht University

 Amidst this cluster of overlapping and cross-referencing concepts, how is the distinction of the frontier conceived?
 The anthropologist Igor Kopytoff (1987b) defined the frontier as “an area over which political control by the regional metropoles is absent or uncertain,” “sensitive spaces” materializing “anxious contestations” for sovereign control, and sites of rebel activism and guerrilla warfare (Dunn and Cons 2014; Eilenberg 2011).
 Such a definition is primarily political and presages the frontier as a site of struggle—political, economic, and ecological.
 This contribution suggests that the frontier is an important heuristic for studying the longue duree (Braudel 2013) of modern sovereignty, particularly against the backdrop of imperial and colonial expansion.
 The frontier thus becomes important not just for studying the limits of the nation-state and its troubled relations with its purported peripheries, but also to understand what political and cultural practices had to be repressed and effaced for national sovereignty to emerge as the dominant form.
 Frontiers may thus be figured as geographical and symbolic zones, often multiply bordered, that have a volatile relationship with the center of power.
 As such, frontiers comprise both physical barriers and native populations and remain enduring sites for studying how sovereignty is spatialized as well as the continuing struggles over the definitions and alternative conceptions of sovereignty, mobility, and exchange.

-In order to engage frontiers in our contemporary world productively and substantively, there is a need to suspend anxieties about disciplinary boundaries and devise collaborative practices of theory and methodology.
+In order to engage frontiers in our contemporary world productively and substantively, we must suspend anxieties about disciplinary boundaries and devise collaborative practices of theory and methodology.
 Abundant writing and discussion on frontiers exist in history, geography, political science, and international relations.
-More recently, fields like postcolonial and indigenous studies and gender and sexuality studies have conceptually engaged frontiers for examining the constructions, dissembling, intersections, and rules of engagement between socio-spatial power relations and different identities (Arondekar and Patel 2016; Massey 1994; Puar 2007).
+More recently, fields like postcolonial and indigenous studies and gender and sexuality studies have conceptually engaged frontiers for examining the constructions, dissembling, intersections, and rules of engagement between socio-spatial power relations and different identities (Arondekar and Patel 2016; Massey 1994; Puar 2007, Rose and Davis 2005).
 Sarah Green (2012) emphasizes—invoking Butler (1990), Del Sartro (2010), and Foucault (1986)—that frontiers and borders, like sex and gender, are historically constructed, performed, reinforced, and disintegrated, but are nevertheless real and have concrete and often devastating implications on the everyday lives of people.
 The versatility of ethnographic methods makes anthropologists particularly well-placed to draw on and steer these interdisciplinary conversations.

 The Frontier Imagined